- General ASA24 Information

 It is the responsibility of Researchers to contact study Respondents with information about how and when to access the Respondent Website.
-There is a single login page for Respondents using the 2016 and 2014 versions of the ASA24 system.
+There is a single login page for Respondents using the ASA24 system.
 The username entered by Respondents is the authentication key that directs the user to the appropriate Respondent site version.

 Can study Respondents be redirected to the ASA24 Respondent Website from an existing study Website?